 Step 1: Tell the kids to gather in a circle and start consecutively passing the pillow.

-Step 3: You can keep a bowl full of chits in advance with some entertaining activities, like dancing, singing, or mimicking.
+Step 3: You can keep a bowl full of folded notes to pick from in advance with some entertaining activities, like dancing, singing, or mimicking.

-Step 4: The person who goes out of the game must pick a chit of his choice and perform whatever it suggests.
+Step 4: The person who goes out of the game must pick a note and perform whatever it suggests.
 Lastly, when the game ends, the winner receives a surprising goodie bag.

 3. The Chocolate Game